Five-Damned-Dollarz/LithTech-1-Renderer/readme.md

 I also did a 5 minute hack change to make textures work *right now* that obliterated Vulkan's performance, and haven't really given any thought to restructuring everything to support a more modern rendering style.

 ## Observations
-- I suspect LithTech 1 will need a hack to work on resolutions with a width or height above 5000px due to checks at Client.exe:0x0040b09a which will prevent a surface from being created.
+- I suspect LithTech 1 will need a hack to work on resolutions with a width or height above 5000px due to checks at Client.exe:0x0040b09a (file + 0xA492) which will prevent a surface from being created.